-As part of the Edinburgh's Christmas festivities, a Christmas-themed, temporary market opens in East Princes Street Garden selling mainly arts, crafts, gifts and food.
+As part of the Edinburgh's Christmas festivities, a Christmas-themed, temporary market opens in East Princes Street Garden selling arts, crafts, Christmas gifts, sugary treats, festive drinks, and street food.

-The Christmas Market 2021 scaled back to the upper level of the garden and outside the galleries on the Mound.
-On opening day, long queues of people waited to enter the market in Princes Street Garden at Waverley Bridge, testifying to the event's ongoing popularity.
+On opening day of Christmas Market 2021, long queues of people waited to enter the market at Waverley Bridge, testifying to the event's ongoing popularity.

 In 2019, Edinburgh's Christmas organisers announced that they would extend the Christmas Market's footprint with more stalls on the south side of East Princes Street Garden.